Television in South Africa: Community television

 Another model of public service television, known as community television, was introduced to South Africa in the early 1990s.
 The impetus for this form of television arose from a desire to overcome the divisions and imbalances in broadcasting resulting from apartheid.
 An important conference held in the Netherlands in 1991 saw a broad range of NGOs and community groups resolve that the full diversity of the country should be expressed in its broadcasting.
 Subsequently, community television was introduced to South Africa through legislation known as the Independent Broadcasting Authority Act of 1993.
 The act enabled three tiers of broadcasting: public, commercial, and community.

 While many community radio stations sprang up from that time, initially in Durban and Cape Town, community television was initially only permitted for temporary event licences of up to four weeks in duration.
 It was only after the national broadcasting regulator, the Independent Communications Authority of South Africa (ICASA), promulgated its position paper on community television in 2004 that longer-term licences, of up to one year, were introduced.
 This licensing regime was revised in 2010, when the duration for class licences was set at seven years.

 Community television stations must, by law: a) serve a particular community; b) be run by a non-profit organisation; and c) involve members of the community in the selection and production of programming.
 Issues surrounding frequency availability are complicated by the migration to digital broadcasting, which led ICASA to declare a moratorium on considering new community TV licence applications in March 2010.

 The first community television station to receive a one-year licence was Soweto TV in 2007.
 The station serves the southern Johannesburg region, primarily Soweto, and is also available by satellite on the MultiChoice platform.
 The second community television licence was granted to Cape Town TV, which was first licensed in 2008.
 The station serves the greater Cape Town metro region.

 In addition to the above-mentioned services, a channel called Bay TV (now known as Mpuma Kapa TV and available only on DStv) started in Port Elizabeth, Tshwane TV in Pretoria, and 1KZN TV in Richards Bay.
 All of these channels held seven-year 'class' licences.
 In 2014, these channels collectively reached an audience of around 12 million viewers, and all are carried both terrestrially on local analogue frequencies as well as nationally on pay-TV platforms, principally DStv.
 In 2013, Alex TV launched on the OpenView platform, serving residents of Gauteng, and lasted for two years.

+Regional television

+Following the 1996 reforms, the SABC introduced three regional opt-outs, airing on weeknights at 6-6:30pm on SABC 2: